 The Parish Retreat

-Once a year in May or June, we take a parish family retreat to Camp Magruder.
+Once a year, we take a parish family retreat to Camp Magruder or other places.
 Stay tuned for more information!